travelping/tetrapak/README.md

     package.include_src :: boolean()

 Whether the source code of the application shall be included in the package.
-If true, the `tetrapak/` directory is also included.
+If true the `tetrapak/` directory is also included.
 Defaults to `false`.

 -------------------------------------------------------------------------